 Highly available solutions are easily scalable.
 Since the easiest method of introducing a highly available system is utilizing a duplicate set of infrastructure, the system’s overall design is simplified, and minimal thought is needed to identify what is necessary to build out the highly available infrastructure.

-Highly available systems provide a load-balanced solution when operating normally without the need for extra infrastructure acting like load balancers.
+Highly available systems provide a load-balanced solution when operating normally without requiring extra infrastructure acting like load balancers.
 In this setup, traffic is split over multiple environments, with the traffic consolidating in a failure.

 For example, half of your website traffic goes to server A while the other half goes to server B. The load each server experiences is less than what one would experience when combined, so this split produces a more desirable response for clients.

 If a failure occurs, all traffic for the failing infrastructure can divert to the second environment.
 It’s not the most desirable outcome, but combining the traffic will keep the environment accessible while resolving the issue.

 Disadvantages of High Availability

 A crossover event on high availability systems moves or diverts traffic from failing systems to healthy ones.
 This crossover depends on several factors and elements, such as:

 - Identifying between failures and false positives (heavy traffic or a lost packet).

 - The event that triggers the crossover to a healthy system (including alerts).

 While fast, users may experience a brief outage event (a few seconds) while the crossover occurs.
 The minimal amount of time (that may go unnoticed) is still favorable compared to a complete disruption in traffic due to an outage.